 Deep Water Rights: Deep water rights must be transferred to ACWWA before you can connect to the water system.
 Most property owners have already committed to sell/transfer their deep water rights to ACWWA.
 The contracted price for those rights averages about $4,000 per lot and can be paid directly to the homeowner or applied toward a water tap fee.
 If a home is mortgaged, a partial release from the lender is required prior to selling deep water rights.
 More information can be obtained from the Town Clerk (303) 680-1544 or from ACWWA (303) 790-4830.

 Septic and Sewer: All residential properties in Foxfield are on septic.
-Septic permits are issued by Tri-County Health Department (303) 341-9370.
+Septic permits are issued by Arapahoe County Public Health Department (303-795-HLTH (4584).
 Sewer service is not available to residences but as a general rule is required for churches and commercial buildings.

-Tri-County Health recommends septic systems be pumped and inspected by a septic system professional on a regular basis to assure that the system is in good working order.
+Arapahoe County Public Health Department recommends septic systems be pumped and inspected by a septic system professional on a regular basis to assure that the system is in good working order.